Kumar-laxmi/Kumar-laxmi/README.md

 - ✨ I’m a member at @cognizance and mentor at @AMC-FOSS, student clubs at Amrita School of Engineering Chennai

-- 🔭 I’m currently working on Public Transport Tracker
+- 🔭 I’m currently working on Smart Agriculture System

 - 🌱 I’m currently exploring Machine Learning and Computer Vision using Python.

-- 🤔 My interest lies in Web development & App development.
+- 🤔 My interest lies in Machine Learning & Deep Learning.

 - 👯 I’m looking to collaborate on Projects,Tech Articles